-With worldwide freestyle wrestling accolades dating back to 1995, Daniel Cormier has earned two bronze and two gold medals at the Olympic wrestling level.
+With worldwide freestyle wrestling accolades dating back to 1995, Daniel Cormier competed and came in fourth at the 2004 Olympics.

 Pursuing a career in mixed martial arts in the heavyweight division, this 5'11" 250 pound NCAA Division I All-American wrestler has aligned himself with the American Kickboxing Academy in San Jose, Calif.